 If you are searching for scholarly articles or dissertations/theses, please try the following databases first:

 SciFinder is a key database for chemistry journal articles, conference papers, patents, substance properties, and reactions.
 Users must register for an individual account.
 Registration is a two-part process and must be completed from within the University's IP range.
 Learn about Web version system requirements and access online training materials.
 See the page for SciFinder's content.
 Currently, we have access to two versions, SciFinder-Web (old version) and SciFinder-n (new version).
-This new version has a different interface and search algorithm, offering more filter options than the old version and includes a Google-like "All Search" function. * It should be noted that SciFinder web will be retired on December 30, 2022, and that it will not be an option to continue using it past that date.
+This new version has a different interface and search algorithm, offering more filter options than the old version and includes a Google-like "All Search" function. * It should be noted that SciFinder web was retired on December 30, 2022, and that it is not an option to continue using it past that date.

 Web of Science: